MichaelSheinman/short-story-generator/README.md

 <h3>CSC413 - Neural Networks & Deep Learning Final Project</h3>

 ## Running the Project
-- You can run the entire project with the already trained models on the following google collab:
+- We have included the code which loads the final trained models and generates results in a file called `final.ipynb`.
+You can run the code in the following google collab:
 > https://colab.research.google.com/drive/1doRR2Nh--ooMe-2js0yKwtGhU9BDygvF?usp=sharing

 - This repo contains the full implementation of the project in the following structure: